 Now, look at your Watch, doesn’t it look pretty nice?

-If you ever decide to turn off Grayscale, repeat these above mentioned steps and toggle it off in the end.
+If you ever decide to turn off Grayscale, repeat these above-mentioned steps and toggle it off in the end.

 So, for those of you who are concerned about the fast consumption of the battery on their Apple Watch without having to compromise much on the usability Grayscale should be a preferred option for them.
-And of course, those who can’t look at colourful, animated stuff, it is quite handy too.
+And of course, those who can’t look at colorful, animated stuff, it is quite handy too.

 Have you come across any trick on your Apple Watch?
 What’s your personal review of this wearable device?